Bentleysb/atlas-checks/docs/checks/invalidLanesTagCheck.md

 #### Live Examples

 1. The way [id:313769043](https://www.openstreetmap.org/way/313769043) has an invalid `lanes` tag value of `2;1`. `lanes` tag values must be numeric.
 2. The way [id:58693335](https://www.openstreetmap.org/way/58693335) has an invalid `lanes` tag value of `20`.
-Satellite imagery shows this to be a misrepresentation of reality.
+Satellite imagery shows this to a misrepresentation of reality.

 #### Code Review